Heckx/MyPersonalWebSite/README.md

-# MyPersonalWebSite
+# Alp Açık's Website
-Alp Açık's CV and Contact info
+Alp Açık's CV, Contact info and info about the wine from Live Tasting with Somelyer's Instagram (@somelyer)